Stuyvesant High School: Mnemonics

 During construction, the Battery Park City Authority, the Percent for Art Program of the City of New York, the Department of Cultural Affairs, and the New York City Board of Education commissioned Mnemonics, an artwork by public artists Kristin Jones and Andrew Ginzel.
 Four hundred hollow glass blocks were dispersed randomly from the basement to the tenth floor of the new Stuyvesant High School building.
 Each block contains relics providing evidence of geographical, historical, natural, cultural, and social worlds, from antiquity to the present time.
 The blocks are set into the hallway walls and scattered throughout the building.
 Each block is inscribed with a brief description of its contents or context.
 The items displayed include pieces of the 15th Street Stuyvesant building, fragments of monuments from around the world, memorabilia from each of the 88 years' history of the old building, a Revolutionary War button, water from the Nile and Ganges Rivers, fragments of the Mayan pyramids, and various chemical compounds.
-Empty blocks were also installed to be filled with items chosen by each of the graduating classes up through 2080.
-The S.H.S. installation later received the Award for Excellence in Design from the Art Commission of the City of New York.
+Empty blocks were also installed to be filled with items chosen by every graduating class through 2080.
+The installation received the Award for Excellence in Design from the Art Commission of the City of New York.